Last update Aug. 18, 2021

 t is excreted in breast milk in insignificant amounts (Dusci 1990, Wretlind 1987).

 Plasma levels of oxazepam in the infant were between 10 and 30 times lower than the maternal ones (Dusci 1990).

 No problems have been observed in infants of mothers taking it at the normal dose (Kelly 2012, Dusci 1990)..

 The occasional use and low doses of benzodiazepines are compatible with breastfeeding (Kelly 2012, Rubin 2004, Iqbal 2002, Hägg 2000, McElhatton 1994, Lee 1993, Kanto 1982).

-It is advisable to choose a short-acting benzodiazepine and minimal effective dose as possible (Rowe 2013), especially in the neonatal period and in case of prematurity because they can accumulate in the infant during chronic use (Sachs 2013).
+Choose short-acting benzodiazepines and use the lowest effective dose (Rowe 2013), especially during the neonatal period and in prematurity, as they can accumulate in the infant during chronic use (Sachs 2013).